12Acorns/magma-forge-client-setup/README.md

 Once you find that folder click on it and then look for the java version 202, after click on the bin and then copy the path.

-GO onto the bat file from ealier and replace C:\Program Files\Java\jdk1.8.0_202\bin\ with the path you have.
+Go onto the bat file from ealier and replace C:\Program Files\Java\jdk1.8.0_202\bin\ with the path you have.
 MAKE SURE TO PUT java.exe after bin\

 Then go to your minecraft directory, search %appdata% in your file explorer and look for .minecraft.